digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Scribe will obtain tokens from the Authorization Server on startup, and it will reauthenticate before the token expires.
 If Scribe fails authorization, it will terminate with an error for the service orchestration infrastructure to respond appropriately.

+If you are not authenticated, there is no user to connect to a list of ``readAs`` parties, so you must specify the parties using the ``-pipeline-parties`` argument.
+This argument acts as a filter, restricting the data to only what's visible to the supplied list of party identifiers.
+To specify multiple parties, provide the party identifiers in a comma-separated list.
+Example: ``--pipeline-parties Alice::12209942561b94adc057995f9ffca5a0b974953e72ba25e0eb158e05c801149639b9``

 The authentication of PQS needs to match the participant nodes (PN) setup.
 For example, if PQS is run with authentication by setting OAuth and the PN is not